deimors/UnityDependencyInjection/README.md

 ![Add SceneContext](https://deimors.github.io/UnityDependencyInjection/Images/Add%20Scene%20Context.png)

-Then add the `SceneInstaller` component to the newly created `SceneContext`, and add a reference to the installer component to the list of Mono Installers.
+Then add the `SceneInstaller` script to the newly created `SceneContext`, and add a SceneContext reference to the list of Mono Installers.

 ![Add SceneInstaller to Scene Context](https://deimors.github.io/UnityDependencyInjection/Images/Add%20SceneInstaller%20to%20Scene%20Context.png)